-For this sensory bin we used fuse beads and chocolate bunny eggs from Oriental Trading!
+For this sensory bin, we used fuse beads and chocolate bunny eggs from Oriental Trading!
 We placed regular plastic eggs in the bin.
 Inside the plastic eggs are letters.
-Student open an egg, say the sound and color the picture!
+Student opens an egg, say the sound, and color the picture!

 Easter Snacks And Egg Hunts

-Of course we have an Easter egg hunt (or just an egg hunt).
-To keep it simple, fair and organized we have each child bring in eggs.
+Of course, we have an Easter egg hunt (or just an egg hunt).
+To keep it simple, fair, and organized we have each child bring in eggs.
 The eggs are numbered from 1-20 (or however many kids are in the class).
 So we end up with 15 sets of eggs all numbered 1-20.
 The eggs are filled with goodies.
-When we hunt the eggs, we only find the eggs with our number written on it.
+When we hunt the eggs, we only find the eggs with our number written on them.
 So if you’re number 4, you find all of the number 4 eggs.
 This means everyone gets the exact same amount of eggs.

 And of course, we need a basket for the eggs.
 We found these at War-Mart for $1!